Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Convex Powerset Functor

 We use the $\sup$ modality for the powerset functor and the expectation ($\expectSymb$) modality for the distribution functor.
 Our aim is to study the convex powerset functor $\cfun$ and establish the rather non-trivial result that the combined modality $\lambda_X(f)(A) = \sup \{ \expect{\mu}{f} \mid \mu\in A \}$ is indeed expressive on its own.

 As before, $\kantsym{\lambda} \le \wass{\lambda}$ holds in categorical generality, so the main task is to prove the converse inequality $\wass{\lambda} \le \kantsym{\lambda}$.
-As discussed earlier, it is known that the Wasserstein representation in terms of $\lambda$ decomposes into the Wasserstein representations in terms of $\sup$ and $\expectSymb$, i.e.\ the Hausdorff and (probabilistic) Kantorovich liftings, respectively:
+As discussed earlier, it is known that the coupling-based representation in terms of $\lambda$ decomposes into the coupling-based representations in terms of $\sup$ and $\expectSymb$, i.e.\ the Hausdorff and Kantorovich-Rubinstein liftings, respectively:

 \pwnote{Discuss that duality amounts to proving that Kantorovich compositionality holds for the subfunctors?}

 To achieve the duality result, it will be convenient to pass from pseudometric spaces to metric spaces.
 Recall that the \emph{metric quotient} of a pseudometric space $(X,d)$ is the metric space $(X_\sim,d_\sim)$ where $X_\sim$ is the set of equivalence classes of the equivalence relation $x \sim y \iff d(x,y) = 0$, and $d_\sim([x],[y]) = d(x,y)$ for any two equivalence classes $[x],[y]\in X_\sim$.